 Re-opening offices is not simple and carries a threat of legal action if not done well

-Shopping and eating out are optional activities and generally reached by walking or driving.
-If you feel unsafe then just forget it come home and don’t worry.
 Going into a city to work feels like a much greater level of risk and loss of control.
 How crowded will the station be?
 Will everyone be as committed to social distancing as you are?
 How busy will the public transport be?
 Even if the commuter train isn’t overly crowded then it’s highly unlikely to have windows that open for fresh air, rather it will have air conditioning which recirculates the air that your fellow travellers are breathing out.
 I’ve heard the spread of this virus compared to being in proximity to a cigarette smoker.
 Sit outside or in a well-ventilated area then you’ll get a whiff of their smoke, sit in a closed room and you’ll eventually breathe lots of their smoke in.
 One hour on a commuter train and the chances are you’ve breathed in a lot of other people’s exhalations.

 Most public transport and offices have frequent touch points and air conditioning that recirculates everyone’s exhalations

 Public transport is full of frequent touch points – touch screen ticket machines, carriage door opening buttons, arm rests, roof hangers and tables.
 As if that wasn’t enough once you get to your office, you’re faced again with a lack of opening windows and recirculated air through office air conditioning systems.
 A brand new tower block at 22 Bishopsgate in London has switched off their air conditioning for this reason, but clearly that’s not going to be an option for all offices.
 What about elevators?
 I know someone who works for a bank in a new skyscraper in London.
-Their main complaint pre COVID was the queues at the lifts at peak arrival and go-home times.
-How will an office like that cope and who wants to be in a lift in a pandemic, mask or not!!
+Their main complaint pre COVID was the queues at the elevators at peak arrival and go-home times.
+How will an office like that cope and who wants to be in an elevator in a pandemic, mask or not!!
 Remote work has many attractions.
 Losing the commute, greater flexibility, child care positives, a general feeling of greater control and ability to get more work done are often quoted by home workers, but even if we put these to one side, the uncertainties inherent in work in cities is going to keep the return to offices low for a good time yet.

 Enterprises need to re-organise to optimise the gains from remote work

-Gren Gale is an author and consultant.
+Gren Gale is a consultant and author.